John Ray Godfrey

-John Ray Godfrey is an American former basketball player.
-He played college basketball for the Abilene Christian Wildcats.
+John Ray Godfrey (September 21, 1944 – November 17, 2024) was an American basketball player.
+He played college basketball for the Abilene Christian Wildcats and was selected as the Southland Conference Player of the Year in 1968.
+Godfrey's number 14 was the first jersey number retired by the Wildcats.
+He did not play professionally and instead worked as a high school coach and administrator.

+Basketball career

+Godfrey was born in Aspermont, Texas, on September 21, 1944, to parents Olen Byron and Ina Mae (née McNutt) Godfrey.
+He lived on a farm where he began playing basketball as a child by using a goal erected on his family's garage.

+Godfrey attended Aspermont High School in Aspermont.
+He played on the basketball team where he was coached by his brother-in-law, William Teel.
+Godfrey also participated in track.

-Godfrey attended Aspermont High School in his hometown of Aspermont, Texas.
-He played for the Wildcats from 1964 to 1968 as a shooting guard.
+Godfrey played for the Abilene Christian Wildcats from 1964 to 1968 as a shooting guard.
 Godfrey was selected as a member of the second-team Division II All-American team in 1967 and the third-team in 1968.
-He was a three-time member of the All-Southland Conference team and named the Southland Player of the Year in 1968.
+He was awarded as the Southland Player of the Year in 1968 and was a three-time member of the All-Southland Conference team.
 Godfrey scored 1,467 points during his Wildcats career and ranks 11th in program history.

 Godfrey was selected as the 178th overall pick of the 1968 NBA draft by the Los Angeles Lakers.
 He was also selected by the Houston Mavericks in the first round of the 1968 American Basketball Association (ABA) draft.
+On July 3, 1968, Godfrey signed with the Mavericks, but he returned home to become a teacher.
 He was invited to a tryout with the United States basketball team for the 1968 Summer Olympics.